SingerLab/single-cell_cnv/README.md

 # single_cell_cnv
-pipeliens for demultiplexing, processing, and quality control of fastq files
+SingerLab pipeline for demultiplexing, processing, and quality control of fastq files